-The parts of a staircase include the treads, risers, newel posts, newel caps, balusters, handrails, landings, as well as stringers, string capping, base rails, and stair nosing.
+The parts of a staircase include the treads, risers, newel posts, newel caps, balusters, handrails, and landings, as well as stringers, string capping, base rails, and stair nosing.

 For commercial stairs that are used by the general public, you need to adhere to the more stringent IBC (International Building Code), but for residential homes, the IRC is enough and is what we will be focusing on.